Tanjava/LauraCatharina/README.md

 ![Lighthouse Accessibility Audit](assets/readme-images/LC-lighthouse-checker.png)

-NB: Although the above screenshots show the results of the home page, the results are the same on every other page of the website.
+NB: Although the above screenshots show the results of the home page, the results are the same for every other page of the website.

 ## Unfixed Bugs